Crowdstar/template/README.md

 # Summary

 A wrapper for template engines.
-The purpose of this library is to make it easier to switch to a different template engine.
+The purpose of this library is to make it easier to switch between different template engines.

 # Installation